Skip to main content

 What this setup provides:

-• wattpm resolve command for service resolution
+• wattpm-utils resolve command for application resolution

-• Workspace configuration for multi-service management
+• Workspace configuration for multi-application management

 Step 2: Configure Multi-Repository Services